Become a Board Member

 - Suggest to the Nominating Committee names of potential board members who could make significant contributions to the work of the board and the organization.

 Allens Lane Art Center welcomes Board of Director applications for review.
 The steps below outline the required process to become a Board Member at Allens Lane Art Center.
-Should we receive your application close to the start of our new fiscal year in September (when we officially vote in new members) and there is not enough time to properly take you through the following steps, we will encourage you to participate on one of our committees while we work on your nomination process.
+Should we receive your application close to the start of our new fiscal year in September (when we officially vote in new members) or if you apply at any time between September and May, we will encourage you to participate on one of our committees in the mean time while we work on your nomination process.

 Step 1.
 Fill out the application form below and submit it.
 Make sure to send in your resume as well.